 Rainscreen wall systems have attracted serious attention from architects, designers, and engineers seeking to improve moisture management and energy efficiency in building envelopes.
 A rainscreen wall system is a series of layered components that stand off from a building's exterior wall and weather resistant barrier.
 The primary component of a rainscreen wall system is a lightweight exterior cladding, (the rain screen), that is the first line of defense in protecting a building's inner wall assembly from exposure to weather.

-An effective rainscreen system will protect a building's inner structure from weather, as well as increase it's thermal efficiency.
+An effective rainscreen system will protect a building's inner structure from weather, as well as increase its thermal efficiency.

 The next component is a layer of continuous insulation which increases the thermal performance of the building envelope by eliminating thermal bridging.
 Thermal bridging occurs when a material such as a steel stud which is a great thermal conductor, conducts heat from the inside to the outside in the winter, and the opposite in the summer.
 A wall partition can lose 50% of it's R-Value through thermal bridging.
 Thermally insulated fiberglass reinforced plastic, (FRP), universal cladding attachment systems are available to further reduce thermal bridging and prevent condensation in the wall cavity.

-With many products and manufacturer's to choose from, the most important thing to consider is who will you be working with?
+With many products and manufacturers to choose from, the most important thing to consider is who will you be working with?
 The role of manufacturer's representative is crucial in being the liaison between the customer and manufacturer.
 Are they knowledgeable, responsive, and dedicated to your project?
 A.L.
 Harding & Co., LLC represents an array of rainscreen component manufacturers that are leaders in their industry.
 This allows us to offer a wide variety of product options to architects and designers giving them the versality to add rainscreen wall systems to their buildings that are both aestically pleasing and functional.

 A.L Harding & Co.
 LLC has been proudly servicing the architectural community, construction industry, and building owners in Western Pennsylvania and West Virginia since 1986.
-We are dedicated to our customers, and will be there right along side you to ensure a successful project.
+We are dedicated to our customers and will be there right alongside you to ensure a successful project.